jordanwang199507/jordanwang199507/README.md

 ## 🛰️ Get in Touch
-I’m always excited to connect with fellow developers and collaborate on new projects.
+I’m always excited to network and work on new cool projects with developers!
 Feel free to reach out to me via https://www.linkedin.com/in/jordan-yu-lin-wang-226b90102

-Thank you for visiting my GitHub profile.
-Happy coding!
+Thank you for checking out my GitHub!